calculix/ccx2paraview/README.md

 Also you can pass both formats to convert .frd to .vtk and .vtu at once.

+There are also the following aliases for converting files to a fixed format

+    ccxToVTK yourjobname.frd
+    ccxToVTU yourjobname.frd

 It is recommended to convert .frd to modern XML .vtu format - its contents are compressed.
 If you have more than one time step there will be additional XML file created - [the PVD file](https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format).
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

 Starting from ccx2paraview v3.0.0 legacy .vtk format is also fully supported - previously there were problems with component names.